a-gobbo/Aharonov-Bohm/README.md

 The Aharonov-Bohm effect is studied numerically by solving the time-dependant Schrödinger equation using a finite difference scheme on a lattice.
 Solutions of wave packets on the lattice before and after the magnetic field is turned on are set side by side, and the expected inteference pattern shift obtained is compared with the expected one.

-This work is part of a bachelor's thesis by Andrea Gobbo, supervised by Prof. Mattia Bruno.
+This work is part of a bachelor's thesis by Andrea Gobbo, supervised by Prof. Mattia Bruno (University of Milan-Bicocca).
 The full version, with both thoeretical and numerical developments is attached under the name "thesis.pdf".